-BEREZOVETS: I believe something people in this issue don't understand until they then do so.
+Mr. BEREZOVETS.
+I believe some people involved in this issue don't understand until they then do so.
 Well, what is Vladimir Putin doing?
 He's not actually trying to find his own place in history.
 He really wants to restore Soviet Union.
 Soviet Union, in a sense, well, it existed like an empire of evil, as it was described by President Ronald Reagan.
-And the biggest problem about this is this is not only Mr. Putin's idea; this is idea of majority of the Russian people - 84 percent of people supporting policies of Vladimir Putin.
-This is not something - this is not from science fiction.
-This is absolutely true, and this is the biggest problem of Russia, and this is the biggest problem of this regime, because they have completely full support from Russian citizens.
+And the biggest problem about this is this is not only Mr. Putin's idea; this is the idea of the majority of the Russian people-84 percent of people supporting policies of Vladimir Putin.
+This is not from science fiction.
+This is absolutely true, and this is the biggest problem of Russia, and this is the biggest problem of this regime, because they have complete full support from Russian citizens.

-And Mr. Putin now has his political prisoners, like regime of Leonid Brezhnev once had.
+And Mr. Putin now has his political prisoners, like the regime of Leonid Brezhnev once had.
 So they have their war nowadays, as they had in Afghanistan.
 Remember, it was 10 years, and what it finished with.
 And still, Vladimir Putin is seeking for now a sort of confrontation with United States and NATO.

-And I believe the biggest problem which administration of Donald Trump might have, the underestimation of how far Vladimir Putin in his expansion - how far his expansion might go to.
+And I believe the biggest problem which the administration of Donald Trump might have is the underestimation of how far Vladimir Putin's expansion might go to.
 If we are talking about here which countries he might go to, it's not only Kazakhstan, it's not only Belarus.
-We should also consider as an option a country like Estonia, for instance, with two Russian-speaking cities, Kohtla-Jarve and Narva, where the Russian-speaking population is more than 90 percent - 90 percent in each of them.
-And if you're considering if this is something absolutely impossible, I think you should go back to 2014 and consider as an option the occupation of Crimea, which at that point was - should have been considered absolutely impossible as well.
+We should also consider as an option a country like Estonia, for instance, with two Russian-speaking cities, Kohtla-Jarve and Narva, where the Russian-speaking population is more than 90 percent-90 percent in each of them.
+And if you're considering if this is something absolutely impossible, I think you should go back to 2014 and consider as an option the occupation of Crimea, which at that point should have been considered absolutely impossible as well.

-SHULYAR: Well, Nikolay, thank you for the questions.
+Ms. SHULYAR.
+Well, Nikolay, thank you for the questions.
 Just two brief points.

-Issue of prisoners, hostages, is a part of Minsk Agreement, and it's an ongoing process.
+The issue of prisoners, hostages, is a part of Minsk Agreement, and it's an ongoing process.
 And it's a part of the security component of Minsk.
 And it is very important, really.
 Thank you for highlighting this issue.
-And it's very important for other partners - United States, the

-European Union, other nations who are involved in watching and coordinating and in different extents involved in this process - to really continue putting pressure on Russia to make Russia comply with Minsk, because this is one of the issues.
+And it's very important for other partners- United States, the European Union, other nations who are involved in watching and coordinating and in different extents involved in this process-to really continue putting pressure on Russia to make Russia comply with Minsk, because this is one of the issues.

 And you're right, there are many like Nadiya Savchenko.
-Again, Nadiya from last year were released from the Russian captivity.
+Again, Nadiya from last year was released from Russian captivity.
 However, still many people remain, both in Donbas, kept in cellars in inhuman conditions, and in Russian prisons, and undergoing tortures and being subject to major violations of human rights.
 So it's a really sound issue, and we cannot take it off the agenda.

-I don't - I cannot comment the other issue.
-But just everyone has had the chance to look at the platforms of the candidates, which were public, and which were approved when the candidates became nominees of the parties.
+I cannot comment on the other issue.
+But everyone has had the chance to look at the platforms of the candidates, which were public, and which were approved when the candidates became nominees of the parties.
 And looking into the Republican national platform, it actually is pretty strong.
 It has very strong language on Russia and has very supporting language on Ukraine.
-So, once again, I think it's a good sign, and it can signal possible future supportive position on Ukraine.
+So, once again, I think it's a good sign, and it can signal a possible future supportive position on Ukraine.

-DEYCHAKIWSKY: Thanks.
+Mr. DEYCHAKIWSKY.
+Thanks.